-The heavy metal concentrations in the thin woody materials and construction woody materials were investigated.
-The analytical results showed that some heavy metals are contained in wood such as Co, Cr, Cu, Ni and Pb.
-The possible sources of these metals may be preservatives, paint or other chemicals which were used in wood processing.
-Since now a common way of waste disposal is landfill, it is necessary to consider that the concentrations of heavy metals would take the reaction with the various catalysts, and the concentrations should be determined before liquefaction.
-Otherwise, as new material products, the standard amounts of metals contained should be established before use in order to avoid the soil contamination when it would be landfill in the soil.
+We investigated the heavy metal concentrations in the thin woody materials and construction woody materials.
+The analytical results have shown us that it had some heavy metals contained in wood such as Co, Cr, Cu, Ni and Pb.
+The possible resources of these metals may come from preservatives, paint or other chemicals which were used in wood processing.
+Meanwhile, now a common way of waste disposal is landfill, so it is necessary to be considered that the concentrations of heavy metals would take the reaction with the various catalysts, and the concentrations should be determined before liquefaction.
+Otherwise, as the new material products, the standard amounts of metals contained should be established before use in order to avoid the soil contamination when it would be landfill in the soil

-The results of orthogonal test show that the maximum impact factors can be obtained in the setting range value on four factors and three levels.
-Thus, it is concluded that it is possible to find the maximum or minimum environmental impact factors in liquefaction process by the orthogonal test.
-However, in this study, the best extraction conditions by the orthogonal test cannot be obtained, because some other impact factors such as stirring speed will also affect the results.
-Therefore, seeking the best conditions by only the orthogonal test cannot be recommended.
-On other words, the minimum residual value in liquefied products is sought, and the orthogonal test can help to ask for and choose better factors in fewer experiments.
+The results of orthogonal test tell us that the maximum impact factors can be obtained in the setting range value on four factors and three levels.
+Thus, it is concluded that if we want to find the maximum or minimum environmental impact factors in liquefaction process by the orthogonal test.
+However, in this study, we cannot get the best extraction conditions by the orthogonal test, because some other impact factors such as stirring speed will also affect the results.
+Therefore, we cannot recommend that in order to seek the best conditions by only orthogonal test.
+On other words, the minimum residual value in liquefied products is what we want, and the orthogonal test can help us to demand and choose better factors in less experiments.

-The effect of sulfuric acid as the acidic catalyst is obviously better than that of phosphoric acid, which could be known by some properties of viscosity, nonvolatility, combined phenol and free phenol.
-This may be due to the role of sulfuric acid as a strong acid, but the performance of the liquefied products needs to be analyzed in further studies.
-In other words, it cannot be said that this kind of acidic catalyst is most suitable for the liquefaction of woody materials; the performance of their products will also decide the catalyst.
+The effect of sulfuric acid as the acidic catalyst is obviously better than phosphoric acid, which could be known by some properties of viscosity. nonvolatility, combined phenol and free phenol.
+This may be due to the role of sulfuric acid is a strong acid, but we need to analyze the performance of the liquefied products in our further studies.
+In other words, we cannot say this kind of acidic catalysts is most suitable for the liquefaction of woody materials, the performance of their products will also decide the catalyst.